fdazen/fda-documentation/single_reservation.md

 ![Solo_res_28.png]({{site.baseurl}}/images/Solo_res_28.png)

-- A blocked room can **_only be unblocked_** and not reserved.
+{{site.data.alerts.important}}  A blocked room can **_only be unblocked_** and not reserved.
 Hence, make sure not to place any valuable information in a folio with a Block status, as the system won't allow you to move the status to a reserved one.
-To unblock a room, clcik on the button _Unblock_ on any blocked folio:
+To unblock a room, clcik on the button _Unblock_ on any blocked folio:  {{site.data.alerts.end}}

 ![Solo_res_31.png]({{site.baseurl}}/images/Solo_res_31.png)